Fannie Mae to sell $500 mln bills on Wednesday

-April 16 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $500 million of benchmark bills on Wednesday, April 18.
+April 30 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $500 million bills on Wednesday.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.